⏱ Reading time: ~75 minutes·★★ Difficulty: Intermediate

 Understand the extent of liability and enforcement mechanisms applicable to representative taxpayers.

-Apply this knowledge practically, with awareness of current laws (Income Tax Act [Chapter 23:06], Revenue Authority Act, Finance Act, etc.) as of 2025/26, including recent updates.
+Apply this knowledge practically, with awareness of current laws (Income Tax Act [Chapter 23:06], Zimbabwe Revenue Authority Act, Finance Act, etc.) as of 2025/26, including recent updates.

 Tax law in Zimbabwe recognizes that certain persons must fulfill tax obligations on behalf of others.
 This arises because entities like companies or trusts cannot act by themselves, and individuals may be absent or under a disability.
 The concept of a “representative taxpayer” ensures there is a flesh-and-blood person (or responsible entity) whom the Zimbabwe Revenue Authority (ZIMRA) can hold accountable for tax compliance.